Lighting for Framed Pictures

 Installed framed picture lights showing even coverage in Washington galleries

 Professional art lighting always begins with a plan, even in residential environments.
+The most effective art lighting methods for framed artwork consider the space, the glazing, and how viewers move through the room.

 A proper lighting plan considers: